-A warm-up time of at least four hours must be allowed before beginning the verification process.
-If the instrument has been subjected to extremes of temperature outside the operating limits, additional time should be allowed for the instrument components to stabilize to their normal operating temperatures.
+A warm-up time of at least four hours is required before beginning the verification process.
+If the instrument has been subjected to temperatures outside the operating limits, additional time should be allowed for the instrument components to stabilize to their normal operating temperatures.
 Typically, it takes one additional hour to stabilize a unit that has been exposed to a temperature 10°C outside the specified temperature range.